 Head Athletic Trainer, Thornton High School

-Jenny graduated from North Dakota State University, in Fargo, ND, with a B.S. degree in Exercise Physiology and minors in health education and nutrition.
-She has worked in a variety of different healthcare settings, and has found that her passion is working with high school athletes.
-Jenny believes that partnership between Children’s Hospital Colorado and Adams 12 Five Star Schools has thoroughly enhanced sports medicine for our student-athletes!
+Jenny graduated from North Dakota State University, in Fargo, ND, with a B.S. degree in Athletic Training, a B.S. degree in Exercise Physiology and minors in health education and nutrition.
+She has worked in a variety of different healthcare settings and has found that her passion is working with high school athletes.
+Jenny believes that the partnership between Children’s Hospital Colorado and Adams 12 Five Star Schools has thoroughly enhanced sports medicine for our student-athletes!
 Jenny and her husband, Doug, are the proud parents of their two sons, Caleb and Colton.

 Not Certified?
 No problem!
 Contact VMAC staff for information regarding upcoming certification classes.